securesynapse/SOC/README.md

 - <a href="https://www.fireeye.com/services/freeware/redline.html">Redline</a> - Analyzing Forensic images.
 Simple interface; easy for junior members to use
 - <a href="https://www.volatilityfoundation.org/">Volatility</a> - Awesome for analyzing memory

+Threat Hunting
+- <a href="https://github.com/Cyb3rWard0g/HELK">HELK</a> - Needs a fairly beefy system for testing

 Malware Analysis:
 - Static
   - <a href="https://remnux.org/">REMNux</a>